KOTOR-Community-Portal/mod-builds/content/index.md

 If you've always wanted to mod KOTOR 1 or 2 but have been hesitant—which mods are good, which are compatible?—this resource is here to help.

-For over a decade I've worked with modders, first on the KOTOR subreddit and now independently in collaboration with the Deadly Stream mod community, collating and managing modular packages of compatible mods which I refer to as "mod builds."
+For over a decade I've worked with modders, first for reddit and now standalone in collaboration with the Deadly Stream mod community, collating and managing modular packages of compatible mods which I refer to as "mod builds."
 The goal behind these builds is to find the best KOTOR mods and present them as a fully-compatible & modular archive, allowing users to pick-and-choose the mods they want from a large, vanilla-friendly selection with minimum hassle and no fears of incompatibility.
-That said, I have never skimped on quality in return for quantity; **all included mods are lore-friendly, and no mod which significantly alters or interrupts the vanilla experience has been considered for inclusion.** The goal for these mod builds is an improvement of the vanilla experience rather than the creation of a new experience.
+That said, I have never skimped on quality in return for quantity; **all mods listed in this thread are lore-friendly, and no mod which significantly alters or interrupts the vanilla experience has been considered for inclusion.** The goal for these mod builds is an improvement of the vanilla experience rather than the creation of a new experience.

 The builds for both games are divided into Full builds and Spoiler-Free builds.
 These spoiler-free builds contain mods with censored readmes, to prevent the player from accidentally being spoiled, so even if you are a brand-new player you can still enjoy bugfixes, updated graphics, and most of the full build's added content free of any risk.
 Most, because the spoiler-free builds also lack mods which have the potential to alter the game's balance from what BioWare/Obsidian intended, to ensure that your first playthrough is the most pure vanilla-plus experience possible.